roryogorman/Crafts-by-Ainhoa/README.md

 ### User Stories
 #### First Time Users
 * A primary goal of first time users is to be easily able to access the site.
-* The first time user should clearly understand the site & its aims.
+* The first time user should clearly be able to understand the site & its aims.
 * As the first time user is interested in crafting products, the user should be easily able to navigate the site, understand the layout of the site and where to find the desired content.

 #### Returning Users